 Improving Contraceptive Method Mix – Indonesia

-The Improving Contraceptive Method Mix (ICMM) Project began in Indonesia in October 2012 and concluded in November 2016.
-Funded by USAID and the Australian Department of Foreign Affairs and Trade (DFAT), with additional support from the Bill & Melinda Gates Foundation, this four-year project investigated the impact of applying targeted advocacy and knowledge management (KM) activities to improve the contraceptive method mix in two Indonesian provinces: East Java and Nusa Tenggara Barat (NTB).
+The Improving Contraceptive Method Mix (ICMM) project investigated the impact of applying targeted advocacy and knowledge management (KM) activities to improve the contraceptive method mix in two Indonesian provinces: East Java and Nusa Tenggara Barat.

 As a result of ICMM, the family planning field now has evidence that community-level advocacy is effective in improving programs.
-After three years of targeted advocacy efforts led by ICMM, funding for and uptake of LAPMs increased in six districts in East Java and West Nusa Tenggara.
-After the intervention, contraceptive users in ICMM districts began shifting away from shorter-acting methods towards LAPMs, as compared to users in control districts.
+After three years of targeted advocacy efforts led by ICMM, funding for and uptake of long-acting and permanent contraceptive methods, including the intrauterine device (IUD) and contraceptive implants increased in six districts in East Java and West Nusa Tenggara.
+After the intervention, contraceptive users in ICMM districts began shifting away from shorter-acting methods towards long-acting and permanent contraception methods, as compared to users in control districts.

-- Use of LAPMs in the ICMM intervention districts increased (1.12 times the odds in East Java and 1.31 times the odds in West Nusa Tenggara)
+- Use of long-acting and permanent contraception methods in the ICMM intervention districts increased (1.12 times the odds in East Java and 1.31 times the odds in West Nusa Tenggara)

-- More than 1,400 “Family Planning Village Teams” have been revitalized and are using village budgets to support provision of family planning, particularly LAPMs; Village budget allocations for family planning increased by over 300% between 2014 and 2016
+- More than 1,400 “Family Planning Village Teams” have been revitalized and are using village budgets to support provision of family planning, particularly long-acting and permanent contraception methods; village budget allocations for family planning increased by more than 300 percent between 2014 and 2016

-- LAPM knowledge improved significantly in intervention sites compared to control sites – including knowledge of contraceptive methods to use for limiting
+- Knowledge about long-acting and permanent contraception methods improved significantly in intervention sites compared to control sites